JisThomas14/EyesLibrary/README.md

 The recommended **installation** method is using [pip](http://pip-installer.org):

-    pip install robotframework-eyeslibrary
+    pip install robotframework-eyeslibraryextended

 To **update** both the library and all its dependencies to the latest version:

-    pip install --upgrade robotframework-eyeslibrary
+    pip install --upgrade robotframework-eyeslibraryextended

 To install a **specific version**:

-    pip install robotframework-eyeslibrary==(DesiredVersion)
+    pip install robotframework-eyeslibraryextended==(DesiredVersion)

 #### Uninstall

-To uninstall EyesLibrary use the following pip command:
+To uninstall EyesLibraryExtended use the following pip command:

-    pip uninstall robotframework-eyeslibrary
+    pip uninstall robotframework-eyeslibraryextended

 ## Directory Layout

-**EyesLibrary/**
+**EyesLibraryExtended/**

 &ensp;&ensp;The Robot Framework Python Library that makes use of the Applitools Eyes Python SDK

 **tests/acceptance/**

-&ensp;&ensp;Test files to display what the keywords from EyesLibrary accomplish
+&ensp;&ensp;Test files to display what the keywords from EyesLibraryExtended accomplish

 **docs/**

-&ensp;&ensp;Documentation for the EyesLibrary: Keyword Documentation and ChangeLog
+&ensp;&ensp;Documentation for the EyesLibraryExtended: Keyword Documentation and ChangeLog

 ## Usage

-You must create a [free account](https://applitools.com/sign-up/) with Applitools in order to run EyesLibrary and return results.
+You must create a [free account](https://applitools.com/sign-up/) with Applitools in order to run EyesLibraryExtended and return results.

-Then, to use the library, follow [EyesLibrary Keyword Documentation](https://joel-oliveira.github.io/EyesLibrary/).
+Then, to use the library, follow [EyesLibraryExtended Keyword Documentation](https://joel-oliveira.github.io/EyesLibrary/).

 This is a Robot Framework library.
 If you're not familiarized with Robot Framework, please consult [Robot Framework User Guide](http://code.google.com/p/robotframework/wiki/UserGuide).